 - During the months of November and April check in time is between 12 and 3 p.m.

 Reservations are required: Visa, MasterCard, Discover and American Express are accepted.
 Personal checks are also accepted at time of check in for rooms held with a credit card.

 Gift certificates available to be used at any time with reservations.
 Please present certificate during check in at the Gift Store.

 You will incur a full price room charge on your credit card for cancellations with less than 48 hours (2 days) notice of your “reservation day of arrival.”
 Cancellations must be made by phone by calling 888-492-3747.
 Please call us if you need to cancel or reschedule your reservation as soon as possible, as we may be able to offer the room to another guest.

 - No children under age 17 due to safety reasons

-> - Main floor and one room feature barrier-free access
+- Main floor and Room 5 feature barrier-free access

-> - Whitefish Point Bird Observatory on site
+- Whitefish Point Bird Observatory on site

 - Community of Paradise – Blueberry Capital of Michigan